 You see, your needs change over time.
 This happens for two reasons:

 1. Your income and spending change over time.
-Generally, as your family’s spending rises, your need for life insurance will increase.
+Generally, as your family’s spending rises, you need more life insurance.
 That’s because it will take a higher lump sum investment to create the income to cover that increased spending.
 But there is flip side of this (and it is critical).
 Once your spending declines, you will need less life insurance.
 Sweet.

 2. As your investments grow, those investments will be able to provide more income.
-In other words, as your net worth grows, you can “self-insure” to some extent.
+In other words, as your net worth grows, you can “self-insure” to a greater extent.
 Since you can create passive income with your investments, your need for life insurance declines.
 Make sense?

 You can apply both these rules to your own situation and save a truck load of money.